sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Platform_API_Deep_Dives/Android_API_Deep_Dives/Android_Broadcast_Intents_and_Receivers.md

 ### Send a broadcast with a permission

-Instead of sending a broadcast with a permission, you can create an explicit intent (described in the _Create a Broadcast Intent_ section) to send the broadcast to a specific application if you know the package name and class name of the application.
+{{% alert title="💡 Hint" color="info" %}}Instead of sending a broadcast with a permission, you can create an explicit intent (described in the _Create a Broadcast Intent_ section) to send the broadcast to a specific application if you know the package name and class name of the application.{{% /alert %}}

 To restrict which application can receive the broadcast, send a broadcast with a permission: